stayradiated/cryptography/ecdh/README.md

 Shoutout to Brendon (@brendonjohn) for getting me back into cryptography!

-We found it a little tricky to send messages using private/public keys, so I've written done some notes about how to do it with Node.js
+We found it a little tricky to send messages using private/public keys, so I've written down some notes about how to do it with Node.js

 ## Steps